Remortgage For Debt Consolidation – Updated May 2026

 Want Your Debt Consolidation Remortgage Capped At The Lowest Rate?
 Discover Actual Rates & Repayment In Only 5 Mins

 The key phrase there is “lower your monthly outgoings”.
-Remortgaging to pay off your debts is what you want to be doing but try not to think of it like that.
-When you remortgage, you’re moving your high-interest loans to a lower-interest one.
+Remortgaging to pay off your debts is what you want to do, but try not to think of it that way.
+When you remortgage, you’re moving your high-interest loans to a lower-interest loan.

 The mortgage has always been and always will be the cheapest way to borrow.
 It’s why remortgaging is so attractive, even to those who don’t need to pay off bad debt and instead want to tap into a lump of cash to spend on luxuries.
 That luxury cash release comes from the form of equity, so let’s talk about equity…